DCeased: A Good Day to Die

 Mister Miracle and Big Barda survey the destruction of Apokolips before returning to Earth.
 Meanwhile, Mister Terrific examines an infected Captain Boomerang and realises he needs to trace the origin of the virus.
 He journeys to Mister Miracle's apartment to seek their aid in visiting Apokolips, only to be informed of its annihilation.
-Seeking another solution Terrific, Miracle and Big Barda track down Blue Beetle and Booster Gold for transportation to England and rescue John Constantine from a horde of infected in Liverpool.
+Seeking another solution, Terrific, Miracle and Big Barda track down Blue Beetle and Booster Gold for transportation to England and rescue John Constantine from a horde of infected in Liverpool.
+Constantine states that there is no cure to the infection and refuses to help the heroes, teleporting himself away.

 With technological and magical options expired, Mister Terrific theorises that the only hope for humanity is for Booster to use his time machine.
 Journeying to Malibu, they are attacked by an infected Fire and Ice, who seemingly kill Miracle and infect Barda.
 Booster and Blue Beetle locate the time machine, but Waverider appears and stops them from using it.
 Barda kills Terrific and infects Blue Beetle, and Booster fades from existence due to the timeline being altered.
 Constantine then attempts to sacrifice himself to stop Waverider before being rescued by Doctor Fate and Zatanna.